 A final piece of advice?
 A lower budget can lead you to some of Burgundy’s up-and-coming domains before they get big.
 Areas like the Côte Chalonnaise, the Mâconnais, and Irancy are all good places to start.

-Givry, for example, has some excellent villages appellations like Domaine des Moirots, as well as premiers crus like Clos Jus and Domaine Ragot’s Grande Berge.
+Givry, for example, has some excellent villages appellations like Domaine des Moirots, which produces both a white and a red wine.
 One of our favourites from the Côte Chalonnaise is Domaine Paul et Marie Jacqueson, a family-run property that has seen phenomenal success recently.
 A safe bet, this domain has kept its prices attainable, especially for its Mercurey and Rully cuvées.
 This is a broad selection for you to delve into!
 Let’s stay in Mercurey with the Clos de la Maladière from Château de Chamirey, a concentrated wine with good ageing potential.
-The sme from Michel Juillot has great generosity in its aroma and flavour.
+The same from Michel Juillot has great generosity in its aroma and flavour.
 From Rully, we bet you’ll love the Les Cailloux cuvée from Domaine des Rois Mages, a flavourful and silky wine to uncork in its youth.

 South of Chablis we find a 160-hectare appellation that produces only red wine: Irancy.
 For around a decade now, this sub-region has been picked up by a handful of dynamic and talented vignerons.
 We recommend getting a glassful of their produce before too many people find out…which is bound to happen soon!
-This Côte de Moutier cuvée is an exceptionally elegant expression of Stéphanie Colinot’s work.
-And Les Mazelots is a powerful wine that needs a few years in the cellar for its tannins to soften; and once it’s time to uncork, the moment will be grandiose!
+Stéphanie Colinot’s Les Mazelots is a powerful wine that needs a few years in the cellar for its tannins to soften; and once it’s time to uncork, the moment will be grandiose!